Tulsa Zoo: History timeline

 2018- Gunda, the zoo's first ever elephant, died at the age of 68 years from age-related health problems.
 She was among the oldest captive elephants in the country when she died.

 2022- Construction of Oxley Family Elephant Experience and Elephant Preserve started.

 2024- New Asian Elephant habitat opened.

+2026- Tulsa zoo acquires four Arapawa Island goats, a critically endangered species; and two new African penguins hatched at the zoo.